 This study also showed that CHD patients were less likely to be economically self-sufficient at age 20 and age 40, in comparison to their siblings and the general population.
 The ability to get insurance is challenging as well.
 Finally, it raised the question about how quality of life is affected.

 - The most important thing to know is that you are not alone.
-The ACHA Heart to Heart Ambassador program can connect you with trained peers who can identify with you and provide support, guidance and resources.
-Reach out to ACHA and ask to be matched with a Heart to Heart Ambassador.
+The ACHA Peer Mentor Program can connect you with trained peers who can identify with you and provide support, guidance and resources.
+Reach out to ACHA and ask to be matched with a Heart to Heart Peer Mentor.